GovernmentHack/sagely_interview/README.md

 ### Running

-`docker-compose up`
+Running requires [docker for desktop](https://docs.docker.com/get-docker/) to be locally installed.

-* Will build a production build docker container cluster and start all of it.
+Then run `docker-compose up`.

-* Access the site at [localhost:3001](http://localhost:3001)
+Access the site at [localhost:3001](http://localhost:3001)

 ### Development